rednafi/py-vscode/docs/files/keymaps.md

 ## A Few Important Shortcuts (On Linux)

-Although the abundance of shorcuts can be a plus,it can be intimidating for someone who's just starting over.
-Here's a short list of a few important shortcut that appear more frequently.
+Although the abundance of shorcuts can be a plus,it can be intimidating for someone who's just starting out.
+Here's a short list of a few important shortcuts that appear more frequently.

 * `ctrl+~`          : Opens the integrated terminal
 * `ctrl+N`          : Opens a new empty file